 Listed in this section are documents and software available for public download.
 These files will enable an initial evaluation of the Talaria TWO modules power consumption and throughput performance.

-To start your evaluation, please purchase an INP3010 or INP3011 evaluation kit from our authorized distributors listed in the Product Availability section below.
+To start your evaluation, please purchase an INP3010, INP3011, INP3012, INP3013, INP3014 or INP3015 evaluation kit from our authorized distributors listed in the Product Availability section below.
 Then download our documentation and evaluation software package to start programming the board to test various functional capabilities of the Talaria TWO modules.

 Once you are ready to start an in-depth development, the software development kit (SDK), additional software examples and more detailed documentation is available within our private Customer Portal.
 Please go to our Customer Portal Registration page for more information on how to register and gain access to the additional content.

-The software Included in a downloadable .zip file are various evaluation binaries and associated programming tool for the INP3010/INP3011 EVB-A boards.
+The software included in the downloadable .zip file are various evaluation binaries and the associated programming tool for the INP301x EVB-A boards.
 Details about the software are below:

 - Multi-Purpose Demo (MPD) Application

 This application is used to evaluate key functionality of the Talaria TWO modules, including current consumption for different Wi-Fi listen intervals, data transmission over various protocols, throughput performance using iPerf3 and other optimization settings.
-Windows and Linux Application GUIs are included, along with the associated Talaria TWO software binaries for iPerf3 and MPD testing.
+Windows and Linux Application GUIs are included.
 See the User Guide for Talaria TWO MPD Demo Tool document above for more information.

 (Note: you will be asked to accept an evaluation license agreement by entering your name, email address and clicking “I Agree” in a pop-up window to gain access to the evaluation software package.
 Please make sure your browser will allow pop-ups.)